tobek/laminae/d-translation-log.md

 #### The Eighth of the Eleventh

-This log, beginning with some relevant past milestones, has been added and will be updated with further progress.
+This log, beginning with notable past milestones, has been added and will be updated with further progress.

 A REF[Translator's Note](translators-note) has also been added.